Buchanan (band): 2016–2019: The Crayon Collection and other musical work

-Simons began working on new material in Los Angeles at GOOD Music with producer Anthony Kilhoffer.

-The first track from these sessions, "The Beep Test", was released as a single on 25 November 2016.
-The music video for the single, filmed during the ripCORD World Tour, premiered on theMusic.com.au on 8 February 2017.
+Simons began working on new material in Los Angeles with producer Anthony Kilhoffer.
+The first track from these sessions, "The Beep Test", was released on 25 November 2016.
+Its music video, filmed during the ripCORD World Tour, premiered on theMusic.com.au in February 2017.

-On 14 December 2016, Buchanan would become the first band in history to perform at the International Convention Centre Sydney as part of the tour.
+On 14 December 2016, Buchanan became the first band to perform at the International Convention Centre Sydney as part of the tour.